Skip to main content

 View All Repositories

-Each simulation below is a fully functional, browser-based implementation of the corresponding patent architecture or technical report.
+Each simulation below is a fully functional, browser-based implementation of the corresponding architecture or technical report.
 These are not mockups; they execute the actual algorithms described in the filed patent disclosures and published specifications, with real-time computation, cryptographic operations, and verifiable outputs.

-Patent Architecture · Interactive
+Provisional Patent · Interactive Guide

 HMAA Simulation